 WHY WE LIKE IT: Gigabyte shows that an affordable motherboard with standout features, including support for AMD’s Ryzen processors and four DRR4 RAM modules, can be within reach thanks to the B450M DS3H.

 If you’re on the lookout for an excellent motherboard that won’t have your wallet crying, Gigabyte’s B450M DS3H is a superb option.
 Featuring support for AMD’s Ryzen processor architecture and up to 64GB of memory, this motherboard delivers capabilities similar to its more expensive rivals.
 Gigabyte has even thrown in a few of its exciting technologies, including Smart Fan 5, a technology that allows users to change fan headers to cool their PC better, and an integrated RGB LED header for plugging in an LED strip with support for up to seven colors.

 Gigabyte has also taken the time to ensure that its product is highly durable thanks to anti-sulfur transistors, plated power connectors, and a humidity protection glass fabric; all upgrades that allow your system to keep running without worry.
 The one factor we didn’t care for was Gigabyte’s seemingly outdated and limited BIOS that we found restrictive for overclocking and performance tweaking.
-Don’t forget the best gaming mousepad for your gaming needs.
+If you’re interested in the best gaming motherboard, take a look at Gigabyte X570 Don’t forget the best gaming mousepad for your gaming needs.

 #4 ASRock X399 Taichi Motherboard